domlet/domlet.github.io/_tabs/about.md

 ## Before I was a teacher...

 **Before I became a teacher at age 40** ✨ I worked as a Brand Strategist and Technical Writer at [Mapbox](https://mapbox.com), a high-growth, venture-funded SaaS/DaaS startup competing in the mapping and geospatial technology space.

+I also...

-My career experiences also include co-owning and operating a gender-nonconforming clothing startup; organizing diversity-focused educational events and tech career fairs in midsize cities across the United States; developing recruiting and retention programs for [LGBTQIA+ tech workers](/posts/queer-in-tech-photos/); facilitating Women in Management groups at The Stanford Graduate School of Business; managing an ecommerce website for a multi-channel clothing retailer; designing and building websites and user interfaces; and producing communications for public benefit projects in the social sector.
+1. ran a gender-nonconforming clothing startup;
+1. organized diversity-focused educational events and tech career fairs in midsize cities across the United States;
+1. developed recruiting and retention programs for [LGBTQIA+ tech workers](/posts/queer-in-tech-photos/);
+1. facilitated Women in Management groups at The Stanford Graduate School of Business;
+1. managed an ecommerce website for a multi-channel clothing retailer;
+1. designed and built websites and user interfaces;
+1. produced communications for public benefit projects in the social sector.

 ## Greatest hits